 Lecture, 2 hour; laboratory, 3 hours.
-Provides information and hands-on training on word processing software programs utilizing the microcomputer.
-Students will learn beginning and advanced functions and apply their skills and knowledge to a wide variety of simple and complex documents, such as letters and memoranda, columnar tables, text tables, manuscripts, and mailing list documents.
-Microsoft Word will be used.
+This course provides information and hands-on training using word processing software programs such as Microsoft Word.
+Students will learn beginning and advanced functions and apply their skills and knowledge to a wide variety of simple and complex documents, such as letters and memoranda, columnar tables, text tables, manuscripts, mail merges, graphics, and mailing list documents.